mansoorbarri/website/content/newsletter/2023/academia.md

 ## GCSE
 Got the expected grades however they increased the grade boundaries to pre-covid level even though this batch was in COVID in year 9 but slay.

-I have applied for BTECH IT and got enrolled in the same which is gonna be fun hopefully.
+I have applied for BTEC IT and got enrolled in the same which is gonna be fun hopefully.

 ## Mortgage Market
 The website is fine but the apps are being a bit naughty.
 Google Playstore want API level 34 however we have 31 and I don't know jack-shit about app development and can't recompile apparently.